We foster the building of solid public-private partnerships for managing economic development processes at local level.

 - Mapping the local economic potential, and assessing the social and relational capital

 We realise this assessment using our own consolidated and participatory tool, named PASC (Potential and Actors for Sustainable Competitiveness).

 - Building the capacity of local actors for enhancing their awareness of the importance of effective and participatory governance and for developing their abilities in managing it, mainly through a collective decision-making process.

-- Establishing governance mechanisms or entities for promoting and supporting local economic processes and strategies for a sustainable, fair, and inclusive development.
+- Establishing governance mechanisms or entities for promoting and supporting local economic processes and strategies for a competitive, sustainable, fair, and inclusive development.

 We support various forms of governance mechanisms, such as Territorial Development Forums, Local Development Alliances, Territorial Pacts, and Local Development Agencies